-- 1. County prepares a report of all properties that have been non-compliant in removing weeds in the last three years and provides that report to the City (Nov).
-(Attachment B, Exhibit A in Resolution). - 2.
-City Council adopts a resolution declaring properties as having potential fire hazards or other potential nuisances from weeds and sets hearing to declare public nuisance and to consider objections for proposed removal (Nov-Dec).
-(Attachment H) - 3.1 County sends notice to the property owners on the report notifying them of the hearing date and explaining that they must remove or destroy weeds by the abatement deadline of April 30, 2021 or it will be done for them, with cost of the abatement plus administrative costs assessed to their property (Dec).
-(Attachment D). - 3.2 City sends a courtesy letter to property owners listed on the report, notifying them of the hearing and the abatement deadline (Jan).
-(Attachment G). - 4.
+- 1. County prepares a report of all properties that have been non-compliant in removing weeds in the last three years and provides that report to the City (Nov) (Attachment B, Exhibit A in Resolution). - 2.
+City Council adopts a resolution declaring properties as having potential fire hazards or other potential nuisances from weeds and sets hearing to declare public nuisance and to consider objections for proposed removal (Nov-Dec) (Attachment H). - 3.
+County sends notice to the property owners on the report notifying them of the hearing date and explaining that they must remove or destroy weeds by the abatement deadline of April 30, 2022 or it will be done for them, with cost of the abatement plus administrative costs assessed to their property (Dec) (Attachment C); The City also sends a courtesy letter to property owners listed on the report, notifying them of the hearing and the abatement deadline (Attachment G).
+If a property is abated before the April 30 deadline then the initial inspection fee will be waived (Jan). - 4.
 City Council holds the hearing to consider objections by property owners and adopts a resolution declaring weeds a public nuisance and ordering abatement (Jan).

-- 5.1 County sends a courtesy letter to property owners listed on the report, notifying them again of the abatement deadline, and noting that they will work with the property owner to be sure the weeds are removed (Jan-Feb). - 5.2 City sends a courtesy letter to property owners listed on the report, reminding them of the abatement deadline (Mar). - 6.
+- 5. County sends a courtesy letter to property owners listed on the report, notifying them again of the abatement deadline, and noting that they will work with the property owner to be sure the weeds are removed (Jan-Feb); The City also sends a courtesy letter to property owners listed on the report, reminding them of the abatement deadline and that the initial inspection fee will be waived if the property is abated before the deadline (Mar). - 6.
 After April 30, the properties are inspected by the County to verify that weeds were removed and proceeds with abatement if the property fails the inspection.
-County makes a report of all costs associated with the abatement and provides that report to the City (June-July). - 7.
-City notifies the property owners listed on the assessment report, notifying them of the hearing date (July-Aug). - 8.
+The County makes a report of all costs associated with the abatement and provides that report to the City (June-July).
+The County also provides a report of costs associated with the initial inspection fee for compliant properties, for payment by the City. - 7.
+City notifies the property owners listed on the assessment report, notifying them of the hearing date.
+(July-Aug). - 8.
 City Council holds a hearing, notes any disputes, and adopts a resolution placing a lien assessment on the properties to allow the County to recover the cost of weed and/or brush abatement (July-Aug).